 Splunk is a software that enables one to monitor, search, visualize and also to analyze machine generated data (best example are application logs, data from websites, database logs for a start) to big-data using a web styled interface.
 It is an advanced software that indexes and searches log files stored on a system or the like, alongside to that, it is a scalable and potent software.
 Splunk bridges the gaps which a single simple log management software or a security information product or a single event management product can manage all by themselves.

-Big data forms the very first way of generation of data and when we are utilizing such data, it is always important that you access it without having to move across places or locations.
-Considering the fact, this has and always will be important – the advent of Cloud services and AWS per se, the generated big data can be hosted On Premise or on Cloud.
+Big data form the very first way of generation of data and when we are utilizing such data, it is always important that you access it without having to move across places or locations.
+Considering the fact, this has and always will be important – the advent of Cloud services and AWS per se, the generated big data can be hosted On-Premise or on Cloud.
 Splunk’s tiered architecture of data sources and indexers makes it very possible that the data be indexed closed to the source as possible but the search heads can use this data from any Splunk created index.

 Related Page: Splunk Architecture

 Splunk Cloud is the cloud-based service or solution that enables you to search, analyze or even store the machine generated big data (by your own corporate IT infrastructure or an external source of big data in itself).
 With the background on Splunk Cloud made available for us until now, we are in a good position to take a closer look at the capabilities of it:

 These core tutorials will help you to learn the fundamentals of Splunk.

 For an in-depth understanding and practical experience, explore Online "Splunk Training"